ESAILING WORLD CHAMPIONSHIP

 - Those who qualify for the semi-final cannot participate in the playoffs.

-- If a player has already qualified for the playoffs, he cannot qualify again, his place is given to the next best player.
+- If a player has already qualified for the playoffs, they cannot qualify again, their place is given to the next best player.

-- If a player has already qualified for the semi-final, he cannot qualify again, his place is given to the next best player.
+- If a player has already qualified for the semi-final, they cannot qualify again, their place is given to the next best player.

-The playoffs gather the top 300 players of each season, the top 1 player of each challenge that are not yet qualified to the semis finlas and the top 10 players of each MNA.
+The playoffs gather the top 300 players overall, the top 300 players of each season, the top player of each challenge that are not yet qualified to the semis finals and the top 10 players of each MNA.

-You will be around 900 players to compete and this new challenge !
+There will be around 1200 players to compete in this final challenge!

-Those already qualified for the semi-finals will not be able to race, their position is given to the next best player not yet qualified.
+Those already qualified for the semi-finals will not be able to race, their position is given to the next best player.

-Top 40 of the playoffs will be invited for the live Final Qualification on October 1st, the top 7 of these are invited to the semi-finals on October 2nd.
+Top 40 of the playoffs will be invited for the live Playoff Final in September, the top 10 of these are invited to the semi-finals two weeks later.

 Our players talk about it best:

 UOL Carlos Parejo, winner of the eSWC 2021 Grand Final: